 And it's important to understand all of these different betrayals because even the most seemingly innocent forms can still slowly eat away at your relationship.
 Here's what you should look out for.

 There are other forms of betrayal that may not reach the level of infidelity but can certainly do a number on your relationship.
-Some of them are deliberate, while some of them you may not even notice yourself doing.
+Some of them are deliberate, while you may not even notice yourself doing some of them.
 But you need to be mindful of when you’re being disrespectful to your partner because these small betrayals have the power to erode your relationship over time.

 Another important group to be aware of is people who you're attracted to or flirting with.
 Divulging private information about your partner or sharing secrets more generally can also cross a line, especially when it’s to someone that you’re attracted to or you know your partner dislikes.
 In fact, it's often the early stages of an emotional affair.